minimaxir/hacker-news-undocumented/README.md

 Currently, there is no evidence that non-job submissions about a YC startup receive preferential treatment on the front page, or kill submissions critical of a YC startup.
 In fact, the moderators have stated that they explicitly [avoid killing controversial YC posts](https://news.ycombinator.com/item?id=8258752) when possible.

-Additionally, founders of YC companies see each other's usernames [show up in orange,](https://techcrunch.com/2013/05/18/the-evolution-of-hacker-news/) which--although not an explicit benefit--does allow fellow YC founders to immediately identify one another in discussions.
+Additionally, founders of YC companies see each other's usernames [show up in orange,](https://techcrunch.com/2013/05/18/the-evolution-of-hacker-news/) which — although not an explicit benefit — does allow fellow YC founders to immediately identify one another in discussions.

 ## Bonus Features